On Distributional Discrepancy for Experimental Design with General Assignment Probabilities: OUR RESULTS

 \subsection{Hardness Results}

-We establish a strong NP-hard result showing that, assuming P$\neq$NP, we \emph{cannot} approximate the optimum of the DDM problem, described in Problem \ref{prob}, within even a certain constant additive error.
+We establish a strong NP-hard result showing that, assuming P$\neq$NP, we \emph{cannot} approximate the optimum of the DDM problem, described in Problem \ref{prob}, within a certain constant additive error, even if the optimum is $0$.